OpenSIPS/sipssert-opensips-tests/README.md

 Simiar to [01.th-no-dialog](#01th-no-dialog) and [01.th-dialog](01.th-dialog)
 but performs the tests going through the B2B engine.

+### B2B

+Runs a set of tests against common B2B scenarios, verifying that the SIP flows complete correctly.

+#### 01.prepaid
+Performs the Prepaid scenario, and checks that calls are properly executed.

+#### 02.marketing
+Performs the Marketing B2B scenario, and checks that the two entities are executed according to the desired flow and scenario.

+#### 03.refer-unattended-uac
+Runs the REFER/unattended transfer scenario, triggering the transfer from the UAC side.

+#### 04.refer-unattended-uas
+Same as [03.refer-unattended-uac](03refer-unattended-uac), but transfers from the UAS side.

 ## Execution

 Install the `sipssert` tool and run it in the main directory.